Home » Schools & Education » Local Schools » Independent Secondary & P-12 Schools

 Why choose Brisbane Girls Grammar School?

-Brisbane Girls Grammar School provides a vibrant learning environment that fosters exceptional scholarship.
-It is consistently the top-performing girls’ school in Queensland, with students achieving excellent academic results.
+Brisbane Girls Grammar School provides a rigorous and creative learning environment and is consistently the top-performing girls’ school in Queensland, with students achieving excellent academic results.
 An academically non-selective school in the main year of entry, Year 7, that offers no scholarships, these results are a credit to the dedication and diligence of teachers and students.

 The School’s wide-ranging academic, sporting, cultural, community service and leadership programs are designed to recognise the particular talents of each girl and develop her unique abilities.